Diversity & Inclusion Workshops

 · How does this training fit into your overall diversity strategy?

-Our staff can design a two to three hour introductory diversity workshop that is delivered during a group’s visit to the Blairstown Campus or delivered at your site.
-More intensive work is best done during a 24 to 48 hour intensive at our 264-acre Blairstown Campus.
-We use the Center's property, rustic facilities (cabins with bunk beds), and challenge and ropes courses to “level the playing field” by taking participants out of their comfort zones and eliminating distractions so that participants can focus on the work.
+Our staff can design a two- to three- hour introductory diversity workshop that is offered at your site or delivered during a group’s visit to the Blairstown Campus.
+More extensive work is best done during a 24- to 48-hour intensive program on Campus.
+We use the Center's property, rustic facilities (cabins with bunk beds), and challenge and ropes courses to “level the playing field” by taking participants out of their comfort zones and eliminating distractions so participants can focus on the work.
 Less rustic facilities are also available for groups of up to 15 adults to explore diversity and inclusion issues.